 - Nashville, Tennessee

-Vanderbilt has extended its test scores non-requirement through 2024.
-What is taken into consideration are academics, leadership and engagement outside of the classroom.
-The university has four undergraduate schools—College of Arts and Science, Blair School of Music, School of Engineering, Peabody School of Education and Human Development—and 70 majors.
-Based on reporting from the 2021 Princeton Review, Vanderbilt scored #2 on their lists for Most Beautiful Campus and Happiest Students, and #1 on the list for Their Students Love These Colleges.
+Vanderbilt has extended its test scores nonrequirement through 2024.
+What is taken into consideration for admissions are academics, leadership, and engagement outside of the classroom.
+The university has four undergraduate schools—College of Arts and Science, Blair School of Music, School of Engineering, Peabody College of Education and Human Development—and more than 70 majors.
+In the 2024 Princeton Review ratings, Vanderbilt scored #1 for student quality of life and #2 for student support and counseling services.

 #1.
 University of Chicago